istio/istio/architecture/ambient/ztunnel.md

 Critically, the CA must enforce that the ztunnel has access to request that identity.
 Requests for identities not running on the node are rejected.
 This is critical to ensure that a compromised node does not compromise the entire mesh.

+This CA enforcement is done by Istio's CA, and is a requirement for any alternative CAs integrating with Ztunnel.

 Note: ztunnel authenticates to the CA with a Kubernetes Service Account JWT token, which encodes the pod information, which is what enables this.